 If you are connecting Google Data Studio directly to your database using native Google Data Studio connectors for Microsoft SQL Server, MySQL or PostGres, you might have noticed it generates a heavy load with a very large number of queries.

 Depending on the size and complexity of your Data Studio dashboards, and the performance of your database server, this can be deadly for your DB.
 To understand why there are so many queries, you need to look at how Data Studio works- it generates one or more queries for every element on a dashboard when its refreshed.

 If your dashboard has a filter (like a date range, or one or more filter selectors) every time a user changes the selection, all those queries hit your database all at once.
 If you have a dashboard with 15 things on it, that might be two dozen queries!
 If you have multiple users online, slicing and dicing their data, clicking on filters, changing date ranges, you will see a steady stream of queries from Data Studio pounding your database.

 By allowing Data Studio to query your database directly, you give every report viewer and author the same power.
-Imagine if there are hundreds of users- and they all decide to do some analysis at the same time as that critical database job you need to run…
+Imagine if there are hundreds of users- and even just a few decide to do use the reports at the same time as that critical database job you need to run...

 Connectivity and Security Concerns - Don’t Expose your Database!

 Chances are you don’t need every table and every row of data in your database available in Data Studio.
 In fact, its likely the data you do want to report on is in databases that also have highly sensitive data.